 Be Well-Informed When Pricing Your Membership

-When deciding on membership prices, it’s easy to focus too much on the amount you’d like to earn.
+When deciding on membership prices, it’s easy to focus too much on the amount you would like to earn.
 While you should absolutely consider the cost of creating your membership content and website, it’s essential to factor in the industry standards as well as your target audience.

-If you’re trying to settle on a price, first look at the typical ranges for your type of membership:
+If you are trying to settle on a price, first look at the typical ranges for your type of membership:

-At the end of the day, remember that charging more doesn’t necessarily mean more income for yourself.
+At the end of the day, remember that charging more does not necessarily mean more income for yourself.
 For instance, memberships in the $50-$99 price range actually take home less per year than those in the $25-$49 tier.

 Keep the Focus on Community